 San Antonio Air Service Experts sent the Halls on a Disney Cruise and covered airfare for four.
-Bradley and Rebecca took their two oldest kids, Korbin and Brooke, on their Disney Cruise during mid-summer.
+Bradley and Rebecca took their two oldest children, Korbin and Brooke, on their Disney Cruise during mid-summer.
 This was the first cruise for Korbin and Brooke and the first in about 10 years for Rebecca and Bradley.

 “I can’t even begin to describe how much fun we had and how absolutely magnificent everything was,” wrote Rebecca.
-“It was a vacation we could have never made happen on our own.
+“It was a trip we could have never made happen on our own.
 Disney does cruising right!”

-We sailed for two days (Saturday and Sunday) and then ported in Tortola, British Virgin Islands.
-We had reservations for a Catamaran and went out with a few other families for several hours.
-It was my children’s first time snorkeling and they were in heaven.
+We were on the ship for 2 days (Saturday and Sunday) and then ported in Tortola, British Virgin Islands.
+We scheduled a Catamaran and went out with a few other families for several hours.
+It was my son and daughter’s first time snorkeling and they were in heaven.
 We saw turtles and stingrays – it was quite possibly the best experience of the entire trip!

 Like Service Experts on Facebook to watch for our next great contest!